 So, How Much Does a Trip to Copenhagen Cost on Average?

-In this post, we’ll go over a few key things that will help you calculate your Copenhagen trip cost.
+In this post, we’ll go over a few key things that will help you better gauge the question on everyone’s mind, how expensive is Copenhagen?
 Backpacking Copenhagen on a tight budget is possible, but you’ll need to know a couple of tips and tricks.
 These include:

 Just keep in mind that all costs in this guide are estimates and are subject to change.
 Also, to keep things consistent and easy to follow, all the prices we’ve listed as in US Dollars (USD).

-Also, to help you better understand the prices you’ll encounter, we’ve included ball-park estimates for all travel-related costs in Copenhagen.
+Also, to help you better understand how expensive Copenhagen is, we’ve included ball-park estimates for all travel-related costs in Copenhagen.

 3 Days in Copenhagen Travel Costs